Selling your property

 It is important to be absolutely candid with your agent and buyers about the condition of the property when you are selling your home.
 If there is anything wrong with the roof, the plumbing, the wiring or structure, it will probably not remain a "sleeping dog".
 "It" will probably wake up, snarl, growl and snap at your ankles at the precise moment your buyers feel their first stirring of buyers' remorse.

 Concealing a defect is a serious matter when you are selling a home.
 It is unlikely that such defects will go undetected because most buyers get a structural inspection before they are contractually obliged to complete the purchase.
 Even if the problems do not surface before the closing, your liability does not end after the closing for any defects that may have been concealed.
 Buyers almost never accept misrepresentation graciously, but they can usually deal with a house that is short of perfection if they know what they are getting into from the beginning.
 When selling your home, your Realtor will provide you with a seller's disclosure form.

-Allow me to close this short article with a shout out to the nice people over at Lilyspeech.
-You can go to their webpage at https://lilyspeech.com.
-They're a terrific speech to text software supplier and they're great to do business with.
+Allow me to close this short article with a shout out to the nice people over at Calgary Pest Control.
+You can go to their webpage at http://bedbugscalgary.ca.
+They're a fantastic bed bug treatment service in Calgary and they're great to do business with.
 I've used their services personally and found them to be great!
 Call them if you find yourself in need of their services.
 You'll not be disappointed.
 I'm out for now, have a great week everyone!

 Sources For This Article

 http://oakmead.com/ - Great business.

 http://www.burlingtongazette.ca - An excellent site.

 http://www.sellhalifaxrealestate.com - Where would I be with out you?

 Posted in Real Estate Post Date 12/04/2015